smaclennan/sdhcp/README.md

 * raw socket implementation for Linux
 * expanded callback (more environment variables)
-* support for DUID client id.
+* support for DUID client id
 * support for more servers
 * provided sdhcp-script for debugging